rxaviers/iana-tz-data/README.md

 ***Unofficial*** JSON distribution of *zdumped* [IANA timezone data][].

-It should be noted that a tabuar text file (not JSON) is the "official" format for the [IANA timezone data][].
+It should be noted that a tabular text file (not JSON) is the "official" format for the [IANA timezone data][].
 The JSON data contained in this package is provided as a convenience for the development community, and is programatically generated from the corresponding text files using the JSON conversion utility provided here.

 ## Goals